exercism/website-copy/tracks/csharp/exercises/high-scores/mentoring.md

 ### Talking points
 - While scores could be made readonly here, it may be not a general recommendation.
 We might expect the class to be further expanded.
+- Implementing Latest() method using Last() is ok for the scope of this exercise.
+However, LastOrDefault() should be more frequent used, especially when we need to check whether there was an element or not.
+In other words, when it is legal for the sequence to be empty - and in our case it is.
+We should not rely on exception handling for the check, being not a good practice and bringing a performance penalty.
+- Not everyone likes them, but it might be useful to suggest writing methods as  [expression-bodied methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/expression-bodied-members#methods), as they are perfect for these kinds of small methods.